Home » Romania 100 » Romanian Historical Figures: Uncover the People Who Changed the Past

 Photo source: https://commons.wikimedia.org

-The granddaughter of Queen Victoria, Princess Marie of Edinburgh (1875-1938) married Ferdinand, the future king of Romania, in 1893, when she was only 17 years old.
+The granddaughter of Queen Victoria, Princess Marie of Edinburgh (1875-1938) married Ferdinand, the future king of Romania when she was only 17 years old.
 It was a marital alliance decided by their families that changed forever the life of the young English princess.
 After the first few difficult years of adjusting, the future Queen became one of the most important personalities of her time.

 Smart, ambitious, and tireless, Queen Maria was much more than the role assigned to her.
-She was a central figure during the First World War, when her support, daily efforts, and organizational skills were essential for the functioning of war hospitals.
+She was a central figure during WW1 when her support and daily efforts were essential for the functioning of war hospitals.
 The queen was relentless in fighting for the just cause of the war even when Romania was forced by the Central Powers to accept a devastating peace treaty.
-Thanks to her persuasion efforts, King Ferdinand never ratified this separate peace, and this decision allowed Romania to remain on the Allies’ side.
+Thanks to her persuasion efforts, King Ferdinand never ratified this separate peace.
+This decision allowed Romania to remain on the Allies’ side until the end of the war.

 Queen Maria